Clare Finney on how the weeks leading up to Christmas are as rich with culinary traditions as the big day itself

 Or at least, not inadvertently.
 Around the Market, several traders have spent time in countries where Advent has traditionally involved a period of fasting, in which meat, dairy and alcohol are avoided.
-David of Ethiopian Flavours describes long fasting periods in his home country, while in Poland, where Ewa of Bianca Mora was brought up, fasts take place on Wednesdays and Fridays, but “the tables are still dominated by gingerbreads, cookies, herring and other fish”.
+In Poland, where Ewa of Bianca Mora was brought up, fasts take place on Wednesdays and Fridays, but “the tables are still dominated by gingerbreads, cookies, herring and other fish”.

 Abstinence from alcohol, meat dishes and sweets is also waived on saints’ days—St Andrew, St Barbara and, of course, St Nicholas all have their days is December—when dancing and feasting is actively encouraged.
 “Typical dishes were baked potatoes served with sour milk and fish.
 Tables were also dominated by various groats—millet, barley, buckwheat—served with sauces, and bread with onion and salt,” continues Ewa.

 Revolving around food